asozza/ecearth-quests/epochal/NEMO/NEMO_workflow.md

 # 🧭 NEMO PALEORCA2 setup workflow

 This guide outlines the procedure for creating a new NEMO configuration starting from a custom coordinates file, in this specific case the `PALEORCA2` configuration, using the `DOMAINcfg` tool.
-This short guide assumes you have a coordinates file that can be used as a starting point.
+This short guide assumes you have a coordinates file `coords_ori.nc` that can be used as a starting point.
 In our case, this will name as `paleorca` configuration for NEMO codes.

-> ⚠️ The workflow assumes NEMO v4.2 and EC-Earth environment.
+> ⚠️ The workflow assumes NEMO v4.2 and EC-Earth environment, and please consider the command not as something to copy/paste but rather as guidelines.

 ### Necessary modules on HPC2020